DillonSW/Capstone_Team_5/Reports/Experimentation.md

 ## Data Interpretation
 ---
 The video collected above shows how constraint C5 was satisfied through our OPC client.
 When the client is ran, it energizes a controller tag associated with stepping the motor.
 As will be shown (as best as we can) in the motor system analysis section, we did not touch the PLC code in our Studio 5000 software.
 Instead we had a stopwatch up on the screen to time how long it took the motor to complete a full rotation.

 ---
+### Measures of Success
+---
+The measure of success for the PLC system states that the program must keep track of the location of the motor.
+Given the testing done on the PLC, the program keeps track of the step count of the motor at all times.

+---
 ### Further Improvements